joost-morsink/Rest/docs/arch.md

 * `RestResult` is effectively a [disjoint union type](https://en.wikipedia.org/wiki/Tagged_union) to allow indicating success, failure and redirect.
 * `RestValue` represents the actual underlying value in a response, optionally containing links and embedded objects.

-The main implementation of the `IRestRequestHandler` interface is the `CoreRestRequestHandler`.
+The main implementation of the `IRestRequestHandler` interface is the `CoreRestRequestHandler` class.
-This component tries to resolve the RestRequest to an instance of an `IRestRepository` through a `IServiceProvider` instance.
+This component tries to resolve the RestRequest to an instance of an `IRestRepository` through an `IServiceProvider` instance.

 The `IRestRepository` supports capability discovery through the `GetCapabilities` method.
 The capability descriptors returned are able to create a delegate to be called by the `CoreRestRequestHandler`.